aaronbloomfield/ccc/hws/ethprivate/index.md

 ```

 Your geth version number may be more recent.
 The modules are listed on the 7th line (admin, clique, debug, eth, miner, net, personal, rpc, txpool, and web3).
 In the console, type the start of the module, a period, and hit the Tab key -- it will show you all the possible completions.
 If you type in the name and it's a function, it will tell you that.
 And if you try to run the function with no parameters, and it needs parameters, it will tell you that as well.
 Lastly, it's a JavaScript console, so you can use any JavaScript programming, if you happen to know JavaScript.
 (You won't need to know much JavaScript for this course).
 If you do know Javascript, note that this is a much older version of Javascript, before any of the `async` functionality was added (if you don't know Javascript, you can ignore this sentence).

+There isn't much you can break here -- worst case you lose your (fake) ether, and then you can just request more for the faucet.
+This course blockchain is for you to use and learn from, so feel free to play around if you would like.

 ### Part 8: Explorer